-It doesn’t seem to matter if it’s a leftover side dish like Mexican Rice or a Rice Pilaf or any Main Dish Rice Recipe, like Jambalaya, Fried Rice or Paella, it’s all good.
-And you can see more of my favorite rice recipes on this site, too.
+It doesn’t seem to matter if it’s a leftover side dish like Mexican Rice or a Rice Pilaf or any Main Dish Rice Recipe, like Jambalaya, Fried Rice, or Paella, it’s all good.
+And you can see more of my favorite rice recipes on this site, too, for ideas.
 Just check towards the bottom of the page for clickable photos!
 This particular Egg & Rice Breakfast Skillet in the photos was made from leftover Paella after we’d eaten all the “good stuff!”
 It was a great way to repurpose the leftover rice portion of the dinner.

 About Egg & Rice Breakfast Skillet: